 Who Can File a Wrongful Death Lawsuit in Illinois?

-In Illinois, a wrongful death lawsuit can be filed by the personal representative of the deceased person’s estate.
-This person is often a surviving spouse, adult child, or parent of the victim.
+In Illinois, a wrongful death lawsuit can be filed by the personal representative of the deceased person’s estate—typically a surviving spouse, adult child, or parent of the victim.
 The goal of the lawsuit is to recover compensation for the surviving family members’ losses, which may include medical expenses, funeral costs, loss of income, and emotional suffering.

 At Crosby & Crosby, You’re Never Alone